FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Setup_Page.md

 In our effort to make Spat Revolution easier to use, we created a small utility to help you set up new Spat sessions.
 This is used mainly when dealing with hardware I/O.

-To open it, you can either :
+To open it, you can either:

 - Click on the '''Setup Wizard''' button in the top menu of the Setup page
 - Go to the main menu, into Setup, then "Setup Wizard"